 My overall score of the school was raised to average because of the science teacher.
 A truly amazing teacher who is both a dedicated educator and supporter of children.
 She is the one who genuinely makes an effort to understand each child, raise their confidence and go above and beyond to look out for them both educationally and emotionally.
 An A+ for her.

 My child was picked on in middle school by some classmates.
 I will applaud the middle school dean for managing it immediately and effectively.
 However, I will not forgive the negative tactics one of the middle school teachers uses in his style of teaching.
 He is rude and embarrasses children in front of classmates commenting on their work.
 Its hard to respect or learn from an adult/teacher who makes fun of you.

-Regretfully, our overall experience is that this was not the case for our child and multiple others in grades before us and behind us.
+Regretfully, our overall experience is that this was not the case for our child.
 After repeatedly asking for additional help for our child we were promised some accommodations.
-They were put in place verbally yet a week later, forgotten by 50% of the CORE teachers.
+Some were put in place but a week later, overlooked by some of the CORE teachers.

-Leadership is lacking from the top down.
+Leadership is lacking.
 Saklan has a lot of potential when it's finally under more professional management.
 Small class size, unique travel opportunities to enrich learning are all positives, but ultimately, it's falling short of what it could be.